harshjayprakash/harshjayprakash/README.md

 I'm a developer drawn to the quiet craft of programming.

+* I have a degree in Computer Science from The University of Winchester (2024)
+* I'm currently looking for experience/job in the industry.

 ### What I'm working on

 - `harshjayprakash.github.io`: (v4006.x) Refining the documentation.